natcap/invest.users-guide/source/crop_production.rst

 The InVEST crop production model is divided into a percentile based yield model, covering 175 crops worldwide, and a regression based model that accounts for fertilization rates on 12 crops.
 These models are deployed to the end user as the "percentile" and "regression" models.

-All results are paried with observed results from the same region for quality control checks as well as nutrition information of 33 macro and micronutrients.
+All results are paried with observed results from the same region for quality control checks as well as nutrition information for 33 macro and micronutrients.

 Percentile Model
 ----------------